-- 4. Medical License The applicant must have an unrestricted license to practice medicine in all of the states or territories of the Unites States or Canada in which the candidate holds a medical license.
-Each license must be unrestricted, and not on probation or revoked.
-If the candidate is training in a state in which it is not necessary to have a medical license for fellowship training, an educational license will meet this requirement. - Moral and Ethical Behavior The candidate must have demonstrated good moral and ethical behavior in the practice of medicine, and in interactions with peers, other medical personnel and patients.
-A felony conviction will be considered evidence of failure to meet this standard. - 6.
+- 4. Moral and Ethical Behavior The candidate must have demonstrated good moral and ethical behavior in the practice of medicine, and in interactions with peers, other medical personnel and patients.
+A felony conviction will be considered evidence of failure to meet this standard. - 5.
 Falsification of Information Falsification of any information or failure to disclose any adverse action will result in a deferral of a candidate's eligibility to sit for the written examination for a period of at least 3 years.
-If the candidate is allowed to sit for the examination at the end of the deferral period, the candidate must meet all requirements in effect at that time. - 7.
+If the candidate is allowed to sit for the examination at the end of the deferral period, the candidate must meet all requirements in effect at that time. - 6.
 Limitation of Eligibility The candidate may not have taken and failed the Gynecologic Oncology written examination 5 consecutive times without completing additional education.
-(See Appendix E.)
+(See TEP policy on the ABOG home page.)

-June 27, 2014 Written Examination: Content
+June 26, 2015 Written Examination: Content